othree/csp/README.md

 ```

-The data structure of directives is based on how to parse CSP section in the [Content Security Policy Level 3][p].
+The data structure of directives is based on section 2.2 in the [Content Security Policy Level 3][p].

 Data structure in TypeScript notation: